Artworker Projects

 GRANNY CORNER

 Sewing.
 Sometimes, repairing to Granny Corner is all I can do.
-I’m safe there & the world can fuq off & leave me with my sewing.
+I’m safe there & the world can f—koff & leave me with my sewing.

 Having first picked up a sewing needle around 5 years old, I’ve made most of my clothes from my early teens on.
 It’s always felt like a natural extension of my art making & I like making nice things to wear.

-I’d be cool to call it sewworking but that doesn’t scan well with the two w’s and besides, it transcends ‘work’ in a way art-making does not; theres a meaninglessness coupled with mindfulness that is so…comforting.
+I’d be cool to call it sewworking but that doesn’t sell well with the two w’s and besides, it transcends ‘work’ in a different way to art-making, theres a meaninglessness coupled with mindfulness that is so…comforting.
 In the sew-zone there is peace.

 I started this blog when we returned to Sydney following years living in London when my eldest son was diagnosed with autism, and it became clear that we'd need to home school.
 I thought that I'd lose my place in the outside world and to some extent I did, but its been astonishing how much good has come from the acute and unexpected change of circumstance.
 I though home schooling would be the end of my life but in fact, its been a career defining period of intense creativity & prolific art-making.

-As far as my day job and all those commissions go, it may seem a little cryptic, but modern life at the big end of town.
-I respect art lovers who keep it intimate & I deeply appreciate the opportunities I’ve been given; all artists need patrons who keep the faith & drive creativity.
-I’m grateful for it all
+As far as my day job and all the commissions go, it may seem a little cryptic, but modern life at the big end of town; for the most part I’m required to sign non-disclosure/confidentiality contracts.
+I respect art lovers who keep it intimate & I deeply appreciate the opportunities I’ve been given; all artists need patrons who keep the faith & drive creativity & I’m grateful for it all.

-Please do contact me with any, any enquiry, I am here.
+[Please do contact me with any enquiry, I am here.]